 I have frequently read this passage of Acts 9:1-6, and have often wondered, “What was the NAME You gave him, Master?”

 In reading my “About the Author” page, you already know the importance I place on properly pronouncing names.
 In that knowledge, then, you can understand how this passage might impact me.
 I wanted to hear exactly what Paul heard that day, so that I could repeat it properly and announce it without error.
 And the importance of all this grew in light of the fact that salvation is based upon His Name (Acts 4:12)!

 In answering my prayers regarding The Exalted Name of the Old Covenant, I found tremendous relief, joy and satisfaction.
-And yet I was still left wondering exactly what Name Paul heard on the road to Damascus that day, because that is The Name we should be using today; because, that is The Name, “By which we must be saved.”
+Yet I was still left wondering exactly what Name Paul heard on the road to Damascus that day.
+Why?
+Because it is that Name we should be using today; it is that The Name, “By which we must be saved.”

-For the longest time, even knowing The Exalted Name of the Old Covenant, I was thwarted in comprehending the exact spelling and pronunciation of the Name used by the Messiah when He walked among us, because His Name is not found in the writings available to us.
+Even knowing The Exalted Name of the Old Covenant, I was still thwarted from grasping the exact spelling and pronunciation of the Name used by the Messiah.
+His Name is not found in the writings available to us.

-I looked at the Hebrew again and again, and considered the notion that He must have used some name similar to Joshua, which in Hebrew is: YEHOSHUWAH, and which means: YEHOWAH SAVES!
-But that name does not fully describe the Messiah, does it?
+Without question, He must have used some name similar to Joshua, which in Hebrew is: YEHOSHUWAH, because that name means: YEHOWAH SAVES.
+But that name does not fully describe the Messiah.

 Of The Exalted Name, The Old Covenant says:

 “Thus you shall say to the children of Israel, ‘YEHOWAH, the Elohim of your fathers, the Elohim of Abraham, the Elohim of Isaac, and the Elohim of Jacob, has sent Me to you, and this is My Name forever, and this is My memorial unto all generations” (Exodus 3:15 ENB).